Course Outline

 Spark Performance and Tuning for Government

-- Accumulators for tracking government data metrics
+- Accumulators for data aggregation

-- Memory management and caching strategies for government applications
+- Memory management and caching strategies

 -